S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 By balancing clear role boundaries with respect for individual complexity, organizations can create environments where both structured productivity and creative growth flourish[^8].
 This balance allows teams to benefit from the predictability of well-defined responsibilities while still harnessing the full potential of the humans who inhabit those roles.

-The most effective teams don't just define boundaries well - they know when and how to cross them productively, creating space for both reliable execution and unexpected innovation.
+The most effective teams don't just define boundaries well - they feel safe, and know when and how to cross them productively, creating space for both reliable execution and unexpected innovation.

+While these concepts are not the only way to reach these insights, they do provide a helpful framework, facilitating organisations to embrace this balance to gain a happy, equanimous personnel along with a competitive advantage!

 ## Further reading